osuosl/osuosl-pelican/content/forms/power-request-hosting.rst

               <option value="Have the OSL create the node(s) for me">Have the OSL create the node(s) for me</option>
               <option value="I'd like to have access to the Openstack GUI/API">I&#039;d like to have access to the Openstack GUI/API</option>
             </select>
-            <div class="description">We use OpenStack to manage the POWER8 ppc64/ppc64le nodes.
+            <div class="description">We use OpenStack to manage the POWER ppc64/ppc64le nodes.
 We can either create the node for you or we can grant you access to the OpenStack GUI and API and let you manage it yourself.
 What do you prefer?</div>
           </div>
           <div class="form-item webform-component webform-component-textarea" id="webform-component-ssh-key">
             <label for="edit-submitted-ssh-key">SSH Public Key <span class="form-required" title="This field is required.">*</span></label>